Tonnieboy300/jjarqkhunt/secrets/README.md

 In this document, place a <a href="https://www.mongodb.com/">MongoDB</a> connection string.
 ### secretkey
 In this document, place a random combination of characters.
 This is used by flask for encryption.
+### gmapsFrontend
+In this document, place a <a href="https://mapsplatform.google.com/">Google Maps Platform</a> api key.
+You can use the same one as in gmaps.